 4- Go around and share your answers

-5- Have everyone write a letter to themselves for 2016.
+5- Have everyone write a letter to themselves in the future.
 Have them include the spiritual, physical, social, etc. goals that they have, what they want to get better at in their lives, and specifics about the kind of year they hope to have.

 6- Seal up their letters in individual envelopes, and have each person address it to themselves.